laanayabdrzak/Mobile-Application-Guidelines-V1/README.md

 ## Key Design Principles
 When getting started with your design, bear in mind the key principles that will help you to create architecture that meets “best practices,” minimizes costs and maintenance requirements, and promotes usability and extendibility.
 [Read more...](https://android.jlelse.eu/android-development-the-solid-principles-3b5779b105d2)

+## Security
+Even in an age where we trust our portable devices with the most private data, app security remains an often-overlooked subject.
+Try to find a good trade-off given the nature of your data; following just a few simple rules can go a long way here.
+A good resource to get started is Apple's own [iOS Security Guide](https://www.apple.com/business/site/docs/iOS_Security_Guide.pdf).

+##### Data Storage
+If your app needs to store sensitive data, such as a username and password, an authentication token or some personal user details, you need to keep these in a location where they cannot be accessed from outside the app.
+Never use NSUserDefaults, other plist files on disk or Core Data for this, as they are not encrypted!
+In most such cases, the iOS Keychain is your friend.
+If you're uncomfortable working with the C APIs directly, you can use a wrapper library such as SSKeychain or UICKeyChainStore.

+When storing files and passwords, be sure to set the correct protection level, and choose it conservatively.
+If you need access while the device is locked (e.g. for background tasks), use the "accessible after first unlock" variety.
+In other cases, you should probably require that the device is unlocked to access the data.
+Only keep sensitive data around while you need it.

+##### Networking
+Keep any HTTP traffic to remote servers encrypted with TLS at all times.
+To avoid `man-in-the-middle` attacks that intercept your encrypted traffic, you can set up certificate pinning.
+Popular networking libraries such as Retrofit and Alamofire support this out of the box.

+##### Logging
+Take extra care to set up proper log levels before releasing your app.
+Production builds should never log passwords, API tokens and the like, as this can easily cause them to leak to the public.
+On the other hand, logging the basic control flow can help you pinpoint issues that your users are experiencing.

+##### User interface
+When using `TextFields` for password entry, remember to set their secureTextEntry property to true to avoid showing the password in cleartext.
+You should also disable auto-correction for the password field, and clear the field whenever appropriate, such as when your app enters the background.

+When this happens, it's also good practice to clear the Pasteboard to avoid passwords and other sensitive data from leaking.
+As iOS may take screenshots of your app for display in the app switcher, make sure to clear any sensitive data from the UI before returning from `applicationDidEnterBackground`.

 ## Author

 <a href="https://www.linkedin.com/in/laanayabdrzak">